maximmihaela96/BunDrop-App/README.md

 This will start the server and allow your app to interact with it.

-Installing React Packages
+Installing React Packages:

 To install the react and react-dom packages, run the following command: npm install react react-dom
 This will install the necessary React packages for your project.

-Installing React Router
+Installing React Router:
 If you have any issues with navigation in your React app, you need to install React Router.

 To install React Router, run the following command: